RealmKnight/CNWC-BLET-GCA-PLD-App/push_not.md

     }
     ```

+> **Implementation Complete**: We've successfully implemented platform-specific notification handling for both iOS and Android platforms.
+>
+> The implementation includes:
+>
+> 1. **iOS Notification Categories** for rich interactions with customized actions
+> 2. **Android Notification Channels** with proper priority levels and grouping
+> 3. **Platform-Specific Notification Handlers** that adapt behavior based on the device OS
+> 4. **Unified Notification Configuration** in notificationConfig.ts
+> 5. **Deep Linking Handler** through handleNotificationDeepLink that respects platform differences
+> 6. **Action Button Support** for both iOS and Android notification interactions
+>
+> This ensures that notifications look and behave appropriately on each platform, leveraging the platform-specific features while maintaining a consistent user experience.

 ## Robust Retry Mechanism

-Since users in your industry may have devices off for extended periods (up to 12 hours), we need a robust retry mechanism:
+Since users in your industry may have devices off for extended periods (up to 12-24 hours), we need a robust retry mechanism:

-- [ ] **Implement Exponential Backoff Retry System**
+- [x] **Implement Exponential Backoff Retry System**

-  - [ ] Create a specialized queue table for retries:
+  - [x] Create a specialized queue table for retries:

     ```sql
     -- Enhanced notification queue with retry tracking